zfergus/MiniOOL/README.md

 ## Building MiniOOL

 MiniOOL can be built using the included make file.
-Run `make` to compile the source code and run `make test` to test the build.
+Run `make` to compile the source code and run `make examples` to run the example programs.
 Optionally `make docs` will build the documentation for the source code using `ocamldoc`.

 ### Dependancies
 The only external dependency for MiniOOL is